Aisha630/dotfiles/README.md

 ### Automated Installation

-The easiest way to set up this configuration is using the provided installation script:
+The easiest way to set up this configuration is using the provided installation script (requires bash version > 4):

 ```bash
 git clone https://github.com/yourusername/dotfiles.git ~/.dotfiles